 My research interests include quality of service/quality of experience of Internet applications; self-healing networks; streaming media; network measurement; performance analysis of computer and communication networks; and queueing theory.
 I focus on the intersection of application performance and network performance, determining how the two interact with and react in the presence of each other.
 Currently, I'm interested in self-healing networks: specifically, how do we design networks that can detect potential future quality degradations in application performance and mitigate such degradations before they occur?
 I'm most interested in self-healing networks for media-rich applications such as high-quality video on demand, distance learning, and remote medicine.
 For more information, see my research page.

 I currently serve on CRA-E, the Computing Research Association's Education Committee, where we are studying the pipeline from undergraduate to graduate study in US institutions.
 I'm also co-leading the recruitment and engagement project team of the National Center for Women in Information Technology's (NCWIT) Academic Alliance.
 I formerly coordinated the Clare Boothe Luce Scholars program at Carleton, a program aimed at developing a cohort of research student-scholars in Physics, Astronomy, and Computer Science.
-Outside of academia, I volunteer for my alma mater's alumni schools committee, participating in recruiting events for area prospective students.

 Want to know what's going on in my research lab, in the classroom, in the news, in my head?
 Then you'll want to visit my blog.